 Section 12J was inserted into the Act by section 27(1) of the Revenue Laws Amendment Act No 60 of 2008 with effect from 1 July 2009.
+The section was substantially amended by the Taxation Laws Amendment Act No. 24 of 2011, with most of the amendments applying to years of assessment commencing on or after 1 January 2012.

-The deduction under section 12J(2) read with section 12J(3) only covers the acquisition of newly issued shares, in other words the deduction does not apply to secondary trading in VCC shares.
+The deduction under section 12J(2) read with section 12J(3), (3A) and (4) only covers the acquisition of newly issued shares, in other words the deduction does not apply to secondary trading in VCC shares.
+No deduction will be granted under section 12J for VCC shares acquired after 30 June 2021.18